lukaszb/django-projector/docs/index.rst

 Features
 --------

+- Mercurial_ repository integration
+- Granual permissions management (see :ref:`authorization`)
+- Scalable architecture (AMQP) build on top of excellent celery_
 - Task tracker with full history of changes
-- Mercurial_ repository integration
-- Repository web browser (basic... really)
+- Repository web browser
 - Customizable workflow for each project
 - Grouping tasks in milestones
 - Roadmap
-- Granual permissions management (see :ref:`authorization`)
+- Teams support
 - Documents based on `restructuredText`_
+- Email notification
 - Make use of `django-richtemplates`_ so templates are ready to use out of the box
-- More to come

 Incoming
 --------